FlyteWizard/CV_Portfolio/README.md

 ### Link to Websites

 Here are my two websites.
 The first has been designed and created by me and the second is hosted by Tookapic.
-Tookapic is a 365 Day Challange website where you can post daily pictures.

 My personal website has links to my social media and a link to my [resume](http://dominiquecharlebois.com/resume).
 It is mainly for Hiring Managers and people interested in my work.

 The second website by Tookapic host all my daily photographs.
 It is a hobby that I truly enjoy.
 You are welcomed to check out my pictures.
-But beware of "streak pics", some days aren't that glorious.

 * [Personal Website](http://dominiquecharlebois.com/ "Website")
 * [Photography Journey](https://tookapic.com/flytewizard "Photography Journey")